 On the first and third Sunday of each month, this ministry prepared a lunch for the homeless of Birmingham.
 Volunteers are needed to donate the food for the meal (as well as serving containers, cutlery and water) and portion it into takeout containers.
 You can volunteer for this ministry through our SignUp Genius link here.

 This ministry works through the well-known community program to deliver meals in and around the greater Hoover area.
 Contact Chris McMahon or Linda Scott at 205-777-3346 for more information.

 This ministry helps to feed food-insecure middle school students over the weekends when they do not have access to school meals.
-We currently serve Simmons Middle School in Hoover, Holy Family Catholic School and St. Barnabas Catholic School in the City of Birmingham.
+We currently serve Simmons Middle School in Hoover and Holy Family Catholic School in the City of Birmingham.

 On the first Thursday of the month during the school year, volunteers are needed in the morning and evening to unpack the boxes of non-perishable food and pack it into bags for the children.
 Sign up to volunteer to help here.
 You can select your date of service and role.
 Financial donations to this ministry are also welcome.
 Visit FaithDirect for a one-time or recurring donation or use Venmo @popcatholichoover and note weekender backpack ministry.
 Ministry leaders are Marsha Hernandez and Ruth Ollie.
 Contact them here.